TheBaxes/Cheatsheet-AI-Papers/en/pages/week1/imagenet.md

 # ImageNet: A large-scale hierarchical image database

-We say that a machine learning or a computer vision task is a success, when this is capable of perform good enough in a bunch of different scenarios.
+We say that a machine learning or a computer vision task is a success, when it is capable of perform good enough in a bunch of different scenarios.
 But this success relies on the dataset used to train a model, therefore, our focus is not longer just the algorithm but the data, and this is where *ImageNet* comes.

 *ImageNet* is a hierarchical database to store full resolution images built on the structure of [WordNet](https://wordnet.princeton.edu/) ,with the aim of being a *"critical resource for developing advanced, large-scale content-based image search and image understanding, as well as for providing critical training and benchmarking data for such algorithms"*.

 *ImageNet* in its current state offers 21841 noun synsets (synset stands for *"synonym set"*) indexed and 14,197,122 images in total, with the aim to provide on average 500-1000 images to illustrate each synset.
-The image below shows a snapshot of two branches:
+The following image shows a snapshot of two branches:

 ![alt text](./images/snapshot_of_imagenet.png)

 #### Scale and Hierarchy